jeanl/whispers-in-the-grid/README.md

-# whispers-in-the-grid
+# Whispers in the Grid
 Where human creativity meets AI ingenuity.
 A cyberpunk thriller born from code and imagination.

-# Whispers in the Grid

 **A Cyberpunk Thriller Born from the Fusion of Human Creativity and AI Ingenuity**